-All new freshman and transfer out-of-state, as well as student from Nassau and Suffolk counties, will automatically receive a Flower City Award of $5,000 per year.
+All new first-year and transfer out-of-state students, as well as students from Nassau and Suffolk counties, will automatically receive a Flower City Award of $5,000 per year.
 This award may be combined with any other scholarships for which a student qualifies.

-New freshman or transfer students with a parent or sibling who is currently enrolled full-time, or who is an alumnus/alumna of the College will automatically receive a Legacy Award of $1,000 per year.
+New first-year or transfer students with a grandparent, parent or sibling who is currently enrolled full-time, or who is an alumnus/alumna of the University will automatically receive a Legacy Award of $1,000 per year.
 This award may be combined with any other scholarships for which a student qualifies.

 Rochester Urban League Black Scholars Scholarships

-St. John Fisher College Restricted and Endowed Scholarships
+St. John Fisher University Restricted and Endowed Scholarships

-Tuition Scholarships for Employees of St. John Fisher College and Immediate Dependents
+Tuition Scholarships for Employees of St. John Fisher University and Immediate Dependents

 Information on these scholarships is available in the Employee Handbook [pdf].